demisto/content/Packs/McAfeeMVisionCASB/Integrations/McAfeeMVisionCASB/README.md

 ### Additional information
-Skyhigh CASB is a cloud-based, multi-tenant service that enables Cloud Discovery and Risk Monitoring, Cloud Usage Analytics, Cloud Access and Control.
+MVision CASB is a cloud-based, multi-tenant service that enables Cloud Discovery and Risk Monitoring, Cloud Usage Analytics, Cloud Access and Control.
 This integration was integrated and tested with version 1 of McAfee MVision CASB.

 ### API limitations